annalostinspace/annalostincode.github.io/templates/gaming note.md

 What I did:
 - I played a lot of Zen
-- I finished my 1/3 weekly challanges
+- I finished my 1/3 weekly challenges
 -

 What I wanna do next time:
--
+- Do some more weekly challenges

 Notes or special Moments:
 -